-18. Captions.
-Captions provided herein are for convenience only and are not to serve as a basis for interpretation or construction of this Agreement.
+10.9 Headings and Subheadings.
+Headings and subheadings in this Plan are inserted for convenience only and are not to serve as a basis for be considered in the interpretation or construction of this Agreement, the provisions hereof.

 19. Severability.
 In the event that any provision in this Agreement shall be held invalid or unenforceable, such provision shall be severable from, and such invalidity or unenforceability shall not be construed to have any effect on, the remaining provisions of this Agreement.